Prince Charles will walk Meghan Markle down the aisle

 The Prince of Wales is pleased to be able to welcome Ms. Markle to The Royal Family in this way.— Clarence House (@ClarenceHouse) May 18, 2018

-Prince Philip, 96, also plans to be in attendance at the wedding.
+Prince Philip, 96, also plans to be in attendance at the wedding, despite concerns about his health and retiring from public service last year.

-As for the night before the nuptuals, Markle will stay at a hotel with her mother and Prince Harry will be at a separate hotel with his brother, Prince William.
+As for the night before the nuptials, Markle will stay at a hotel with her mother and Prince Harry will be at a separate hotel with his brother, Prince William.

-Markle's mother Doria Ragland will meet the Queen Friday.
+Markle's mother, Doria Ragland, will meet Queen Elizabeth II on Friday.